-A newcomer is the ‘Flamingo’ Salix cultivar, that is also very elegant and is cared for in the same manner.
+A newcomer is the ‘Flamingo’ Salix cultivar (patent #17,490).
+It is also very elegant and is cared for in the same manner.
 Leaves are a richer, pinker hue when they first unfurl.

 To keep the soil moist and cool, make sure to spread mulch at the foot of the tree.
 Be careful when planting it against a wall: the heat reflected off the wall might dry the delicate leaves out.
 Similarly, avoid windy locations.